AKAteam-RS2023/ecommerce-application/README.md

 ## Technology stack

 Our application is a SPA and written in pure TypeScript without any frameworks.
-We use Eslint linter, Prettier code formatter, Webpack bundler and Husky package to imrove development experience.
+We use Eslint linter with the Airbnb base rules, Prettier code formatter, Webpack bundler and Husky package to imrove development experience.
 We use Jest as a testing framework.

 We chose CommerceTools to power our online store.
 Commercetools is a cloud-based headless commerce platform that provides APIs to power e-commerce sales and similar functions for various online businesses.